- Purchase the complete Expat Arrivals Spain Guide (PDF)

 A transfer of ownership form (Transferencia)

-The ITV document (Inspección Técnica) stamped and dated on passing the last inspection and detailing when the next one is due.
+The ITV document (Inspección Técnica) which is stamped and dated on passing the last inspection and detailing when the next one is due.
 This proves that the car met the minimum environmental and road safety standards required by law.

 Car insurance in Spain